 - Avoid, and where avoidance is impossible, mitigate adverse impacts to people and the environment within a reasonable time period, and - Give due consideration to vulnerable populations, groups and individuals, described as those who are at a higher risk of being unable to anticipate, cope with, resist and/or recover from project-related risks and/or adverse impacts.
-As per UN guidance, the following people are considered as vulnerable: 1) women and girls; 2) children; 3) refugees; 4) internally displaced persons; 5) stateless persons; 6) national minorities; 7) Indigenous Peoples 8) migrant workers; 9) disabled persons; 10) elderly persons; 11) HIV positive persons and AIDS victims; 12) Roma/Gypsies/Sinti; and 13) 2SLGBTQQIA+ persons.
-A person's vulnerability should be defined, taking into consideration the project context and its specific circumstances.
+As per UN guidance, the following people are considered as vulnerable: 1) women; 2) children; 3) refugees; 4) internally displaced persons; 5) stateless persons; 6) national minorities; 7) Indigenous peoples 8) migrant workers; 9) disabled persons; 10) elderly persons; 11) HIV-positive persons, AIDS victims and victims of other contractable threatening diseases; 12) Roma/Sinti; and 13) any individual based on ethnicity, beliefs, identify, gender or sexual orientation.
+A person's vulnerability should be defined, within reason, taking into consideration the project context, host country regulations and its specific circumstances.